 One of the biggest battles of the 1916 Rising happened here on Mount Street bridge, where Mount Street and Northumberland Road meet in the South of Dublin city.
 Said to be one the most violent and bloodiest battles of Easter week, this battle involved the Irish Civilian Army trying to block Mount Street Bridge to stop British reinforcements from reaching Dublin from the port town of Dun Laoghaire.
-However, they mistakenly shot down a group of elderly Home Defence Forces on their way home from manoeuvres, mistaking them for members of the British Army, a move that created public outcry in the area.
+However, they mistakenly shot down a group of elderly Home Defence Forces on their way home from manoeuvres, mistaking them for members of the British Army, a move that created a public outcry in the area.
 Buildings that were occupied along this road include the old Parochial Hall and the old Schoolhouse, which can still be seen today.

 5. The Four Courts

 Today the four courts, located on Inns Quay North of the River Liffey, are home to Ireland’s main court buildings.
 Back in 1916, the Four Courts were a stronghold for the Irish, acting as the headquarters for Ned Daly and the 1st Battalion.
-Some of the most intense fighting of Easter week took place in the streets around the Four Courts, and Kelly was later executed by the British at Kilmainham Gaol for his role in Easter Week.
+Some of the most intense fightings of Easter week took place in the streets around the Four Courts, and Kelly was later executed by the British at Kilmainham Gaol for his role in Easter Week.

 4. St James’ Hospital